magento/architecture/design-documents/web-api-controllers.md

 }
 ```

-and then we create user input processor to check the ownership:
+and then we create context aware class to check the ownership:
 ```php
 namespace Magento\Sales\Presentation;